Thishiwe Ziqubu

 Thishiwe Ziqubu (born 5 August 1985) is a South African film director, writer and actor.
-She won Best Actress in a Supporting Role at the 2016 Africa Movie Academy Awards for his portrayal of Tshaka in the romantic comedy Tell Me Sweet Something.
+He won Best Actress in a Supporting Role at the 2016 Africa Movie Academy Awards for his portrayal of Tshaka in the romantic comedy Tell Me Sweet Something.
 In 2019, he directed episodes of MTV Shuga Down South.

 Ziqubu is a trans man and in a relationship with his partner Mandisa Nduna.

 Education

 Ziqubu studied scriptwriting and directing after high school.
 He later attended the African Film and Drama Academy (AFDA), a film school.
 He also completed an Acting for Film programme at the Los Angeles campus of the New York Film Academy.